Indian airlines to add new jets in booming aviation market

 The airline last year finalised a deal to buy a separate 75 Boeing 737 MAX aircraft and said it was in “serious talks” for 75 more.

-Dube said it would finalize the deal with one of the plane manufacturers, alluding to Boeing or Airbus.
+Dube said it would finalise the deal with one of the plane manufacturers, alluding to Boeing or Airbus.

 AirAsia India is looking to expand its fleet to 60 jets from the current 14 over the next five years, a spokeswoman said.
-The airline’s parent, AirAsia Bhd (AIRA.KL), said in January it was considering an IPO of the Indian arm.
+The airline’s parent, AirAsia Bhd, said in January it was considering an IPO of the Indian arm.

-SpiceJet’s Chairman Ajay Singh said his airline was studying the feasibility of Boeing’s and Airbus’ jets for longer haul international destinations, including western Europe and United States, as it looks to expand beyond short-haul international routes.

-When asked if a new middle-of-the-market jet that Boeing is studying would fit the bill for cost effective long-haul travel, Singh said: “conceptually it sounds interesting”.

-In July, SpiceJet had signed a provisional deal to buy 40 Boeing 737 MAX 10 jets.
+Indian low-cost carrier SpiceJet said in July it had signed a provisional deal to buy 40 Boeing 737 MAX 10 jets.
+(Reporting by Ankit Ajmera; Writing by Jamie Freed; Editing by Mark Potter)

-He also said the low-cost carrier was close to announcing an on board Wi-Fi facility on its flights, which would offer in-flight entertainment including streaming movies, cricket and as well as shopping.

-The move, which could boost SpiceJet’s ancillary revenue, is likely to come by April, he said.